ConduitNetwork/docs/monitoring/checks.rst

 A web check is useful to identify if a url is reachable and the text to match check criteria confirms if the website is loading with the expected values.
 The text to match character should be within the first few lines of the page source.

   Use case:
-    Adding a check to make sure morpheus demo environment is functioning.
-The below check will login to the morpheus UI and look for a text Morpheus on the dashboard page.
+    Adding a check to make sure conduit demo environment is functioning.
+The below check will login to the conduit UI and look for a text Conduit on the dashboard page.
       Values to be added in Check:
         * Name: "<enter name>"
         * Type: Web Check
         * Interval: 5 mins (Select an interval)
         * Max severity: Critical
         * Check the box for affects availability
-        * Web Url: https://demo.morpheusdata.com/operations/dashboard (Note: this page will load only if my login is successful.
+        * Web Url: https://demo.conduitdata.com/operations/dashboard (Note: this page will load only if my login is successful.
 Enter the login details in Username and password fields)
         * Request Method: GET
         * Basic Authentication:
           * User: <username>
           * Password: <password>
-        * Text to Match: "Morpheus" (Login to the url and on the page of dashboard, right click and select view page source.
+        * Text to Match: "Conduit" (Login to the url and on the page of dashboard, right click and select view page source.
 In the forst few lines, look for a text that you want this check to verify)
         * Save Changes

 Push API Check
 ^^^^^^^^^^^^^^^

-This check can be used to send an API call to morpheus from a platform to check if the push api is working.
+This check can be used to send an API call to conduit from a platform to check if the push api is working.
 A push Check is not polled regularly by the standard monitoring system.
 Instead it is expected that an external API push updates as to the status of the check timed closely with the configured check interval setting.
 This is used to throttle the push from performing too many status updates.

 ..
 NOTE:: If a check is not heard from within the check intervals, It's status will be updated to error and an incident will be raised as if it failed.